DonoDevs/Power365DevHub/README.md

-# D365PortalsDevCenter
+# PowerAppsPortalsDevHub
-Community Repository to help support business applications development on the Dynamics 365 Platform such as CRM, Dynamics Portals, PowerApps, and Azure IoT
+Community Repository to help support business applications development on the Azure cloud and the Power Platform such as Dynamics 365, Power Apps, PowerApps Portals, Power Automate etc.